m-ender/wumpus/README.md

 The grid actually stores signed arbitrary-precision integers, and will initially hold the code points of the characters in the source code.

 We will occasionally need to refer to individual cells or vertices between cells by their coordinates.
 Cells and vertices have separate coordinate systems.
-This the cell coordinate system:
+This is the cell coordinate system:

 [![Cell coordinates][cell-coordinates]][cell-coordinates]